hildieleyser/social-exploration-primates/Complete_Analysis_Explanation.md

 ## Conclusion

-Your analysis provides **strong evidence** that social frames of reference fundamentally alter explore-exploit decision-making in primates.
+The analysis provides **strong evidence** that social frames of reference fundamentally alter explore-exploit decision-making in primates.
 The hierarchical approach properly accounts for individual differences while demonstrating a robust population-level effect: **increasing social complexity systematically reduces exploration behavior**, supporting the cognitive load hypothesis.

 This has important implications for understanding:
 - **Primate cognition** under different social conditions